ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_plugins.rst

   Each entry includes a ``name`` field specifying the environment variable name.
   The name should be in uppercase and should be prefixed with the collection name.
   Multiple environment variables can be listed for the same option.
-  The first environment variable in the list takes precedence if multiple are set.
+  The last environment variable in the list takes precedence if multiple are set.
   This is commonly used for plugins (especially inventory plugins) to allow configuration through environment variables.